-On Tuesday night, however, they noticed fresh tracks on the Cromer farm, and decided to abandon their attempt on that night.
+Simms and Matthews are said by the police to have plotted to rob chickens at Cromer's on Monday night, but farm, and decided to abandon their attempt on that night.
 That the trio would have been arrested in the act of stealing chickens that night was almost a certainty for the state, county and borough police officers had thrown a cordon around the chicken house, ready to apprehend the intruders.